 (3) The Registrar may order that the member may vote if the Registrar is satisfied in the circumstances of the case that loss of the right to vote would be unjust or unreasonable, and the order of the Registrar has effect accordingly.

+[Section 171 amended by No. 7 of 2016 s.
+47.]

 172. Rights of representatives

 A person appointed under this Act to represent a member of a co-operative —